viswarajramji/Retail-Store-Discount/readme.md

 The application is integrated with Swagger, making the REST API endpoints and schema available at:

 ```sh
 http://localhost:8080/swagger-ui/index.html
 ```

-Use the sample payload below (details about the attributes are provided in this section):
+Use the sample payload below

 ```sh
 {